 11. Eat in a couple more times a week

 From both a health and an environmental standpoint, cooking at home can’t be beat.
 You can use clean ingredients, flavored just the way you like, and you can skip out on the high prices and loads of plastic from takeout and restaurant meals.

 12. Meditate for 10 minutes a day

 No matter what you’re struggling with, your healing begins in the mind.
 Meditation has radically changed my life, and it only takes a few minutes each day to see the benefits.
 Mindfulness practices form the foundation for all of your other successes.
-I personally like Headspace and Meditation Oasis.
+I personally like Headspace and Insight Timer.

 13. Replace your cosmetics